System Visibility Online

 Much of ficonTEC’s customer relationships are strictly bound by NDAs – I could show you a long list of installations with THE significant players in many established and emerging fields – communications, LiDAR, ADAS, sensing and more – but this would not be good for our long-term business.

-However, not all relationships are so secret, and with some we have entirely open agreements – PHIX Photonics Assembly, and Beckermus Technologies (see below) are just two examples of synergistic relationships.
+However, not all relationships are so secret, and with some we have entirely open agreements – PHIX Photonics Assembly (see video below) and Beckermus Technologies (see entry below) are just two examples of synergistic relationships.
 In addition to this, ficonTEC has been occasionally approached to help out with marketing materials for so-called image films – Fraunhofer HHI is one such example (see entry below).

 Below is a list of webpage locations viewable in the public domain where ficonTEC systems are visible amongst the visual material – either because they are installed in a facility and their visibility is desired, because ficonTEC has been formally asked if system visibility is allowed in marketing material, because the system is perhaps on loan from associate organizations, or perhaps it has made its way to that organization for other reasons and the system has randomly made its way into the shot.

 Naturally, these links should only be taken at face value – unless there are explicit statements to the contrary, the following linked material makes absolutely no inference of a commercial relationship at any level.
 This blog entry is only about showing our system visibility online.